 Nearly a mile out.
 Humans, probably.
 At least seven of them.
 Maybe more.
-Each wore a camouflaged helmet of some sort, matching thick jackets, utility pants, and a varying assembly of muddied boots.
+Each human wore a camouflaged helmet of some sort, matching thick jackets, utility pants, and a varying assembly of muddied boots.

 Sure didn’t seem like the average tourist coming to “monster-hunt” in New Gotham.
 But there was no way of knowing.
-Maybe they were a highly trained team of “some kind of badass” or a bunch of civilians taking themselves too seriously.
+They could be a highly-trained team of “some kind of badasses” or a bunch of civilians taking themselves too seriously.

 The farm wasn’t the kind of place that screamed trouble.
-Seriously, the entire thing was built around a house in the shape of a boot.
+Seriously, the entire thing was built around a house shaped like a boot.
 Any monsters living here were obviously of the civilized and ankle-biting variety.

-Hiding behind the banister’s spokes, he divested the broom of the straw top.
+Hiding behind the banister’s spokes, Peter quickly divested the broom of the straw top.
 It wasn’t the most effective weapon, but it was less assuming than a gun, a shovel, or anything else suitable for inflicting blunt force trauma.
 Not that he thrilled at the notion of taking on an entire company of delusional, trigger-happy rednecks.

-But fuck it, it was something to do.
+Fuck it, it was something to do.

+Frost groused.
 “I get the sense that we’re being watched.”

 Of course, he didn’t appear the slightest bit human.

 Why, the mere idea would offend his overly inflated fey-like sensibilities.